For central government employees, house building advance interest rate slashed

 For central government employees, house building advance interest rate slashed2 min read .
-Updated: 13 Apr 2022, 12:41 PM IST
+13 Apr 2022

 - Central government employees can avail house building advance at interest rate of 7.10 per cent in FY23